fetchai/agents-aea/docs/api/aea.md

 - `wallet`: the wallet of the agent.
 - `resources`: the resources (protocols and skills) of the agent.
 - `loop`: the event loop to run the connections.
-- `timeout`: the time in (fractions of) seconds to time out an agent between act and react
+- `period`: period to call agent's act
 - `exeution_timeout`: amount of time to limit single act/handle to execute.
 - `max_reactions`: the processing rate of envelopes per tick (i.e. single loop).
 - `decision_maker_handler_class`: the class implementing the decision maker handler to be used.